 Mutual funds: Valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-end mutual funds that are registered with the Securities and Exchange Commission.
 These funds are required to publish their daily Net Asset Value ("NAV") and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.

 Equity securities: Valued using prices quoted in active markets for those securities.

-The following table sets forth by level, within the fair value hierarchy, the Plan's investments at fair value as of March 31, 2017:
+The following table sets forth by level, within the fair value hierarchy, the Plan's investments at fair value: